sourcegraph/handbook/content/product/design/index.md

 Our design process is documented here: **[Design process](design_process.md)**

+## Design Principles

+Rules that help us make decisions in crucial moments of the design process.

+- **Always design with the advanced user in mind**

+Our users are developers who are accustomed to using complex interfaces.
+They are more knowledgeable and need less guidance than regular web users.
+They also have higher expectations and are less forgiving.
+We should aim to provide complex but comprehensive interfaces created for users with domain knowledge (examples to follow: Autodesk, Netlify, Vercel, Autocad, Blender, Maya, Unity, Photoshop, Indesign).

+- **Consider familiar patterns first**

+Whenever possible, use well-known patterns from products our users spend a lot of time in, like IDEs, code hosts, or other developer tools.

+- **Don't hesitate to innovate but remember to onboard**

+Sourcegraph offers a unique product so repeating the known patterns will often not be enough.
+If you came up with a custom solution that can take the experience to the next level, don’t hesitate to implement it.
+In those cases, remember to onboard the user.
+Show them how things work and trust them to follow.
+If necessary, provide additional docs.
+Onboarding should be treated as an element of the innovation, not as an afterthought.

+- **Strive for visual excellence**

+People are visual creatures.
+That remains true for our technical audience as well.
+Sourcegraph interface should feel pleasing, not overwhelming, and natural to use.

+- **Design today with the future in mind**

+Sourcegraph is growing at an extraordinary pace.
+Our designs need to be flexible enough to accommodate changes and improvements.
+Always choose the solutions that work today but can be easily adapted for the future development.
+Think in systems, not in screens.
+Our goal is to redesign as little as possible so our users do not have to adjust to frequent changes.

+- **Manage complexity**

+We need to handle the unavoidable complexity of our product.
+Our users should see Sourcegraph as a powerful and intuitive tool.
+Aim to remove obstacles and unnecessary elements from both flows and interfaces.
+Use just-in-time knowledge and contextual help to educate and empower.
+Enable shortcuts and customizations, especially for technical users accustomed to using keyboard navigation.
+Make it simple, not simplistic - simple things can be complex but easy to understand.
+Don't overlook the details by treating the problem with false simplicity.

 ## Figma

 - Click 'C' whilst in Figma, or check the navigation bar in the top left hand corner and look for the comment icon; you can drop comments anywhere in a file, and the owner of the page will be notified via email